 Harvard University has defined a new element for this information in their DASH metadata element set.
 This element is dc.relation.journal.
-I have asked Robin Wendler, Metadata Analyst for the Harvard University Libraries to share with us their definition for this element.
-I am waiting for her reply.
-I hope that we can share the same practice for this element.
+They have defined this element to contain the name of the journal in which a version of the article was published.
+We should adopt this element and share practice for its use with the DASH.

-Adopt this element for use in describing scholarly works that are part of the MIT Open Access Initiative.
+Adopt this element for use in describing scholarly publications deposited as part of the MIT Open Access mandate.
 Recommend this element but do not require it.
 Add this element to the DSpace DC tables in the DspaceDC namespace.

-Best practice recommends the use of an authorized heading for entries in the dc.relation.journal field.
+Use authorized headings for entries in the dc.relation.journal field.